The Failure of Legacy NAS

 Hammerspace disrupts legacy and cloud NAS by decoupling data from the underlying infrastructure.
 This is accomplished by harvesting metadata from unstructured storage infrastructure, decoupling data and metadata.
 We call this process metadata assimilation.
-By assimilating the metadata from underlying infrastructure, Hammerspace turns disparate silos and sprawl into a Global Data Center, but not in the traditional sense, as there are no limitations imposed by vendors, aging hardware appliances, silos, sprawl, or other narrow, vendor-imposed restrictions.
-A modern, global data center is not restricted by silos, vendors or, even, clouds.
-The Global Data Center is defined by seven qualities that you should expect from any agile, efficient, and modern solution:
+By assimilating the metadata from underlying infrastructure, Hammerspace transforms disparate silos and sprawl into a single and cohesive unit.
+Hammerspace unchains data from underlying storage limitations, aging hardware appliances, forklift upgrades, disruptive migrations, silos, sprawl, or other vendor-imposed restrictions.
+A true global file system is not restricted by disparate technologies, vendors or, even, clouds.
+The Hammerspace Global File System is defined by seven qualities that you should expect from any agile, efficient, and modern solution:

 - Enable a Global Workforce with a Global File System